jimmychimmyy/AndroidKandiTag/README.md

 - Users will also be able to message each other (these messages will not be saved and will only last 24 hrs)

 There will be a total of four activities:
-- Discover: see nearby people and add them
+- Find: see nearby people and add them
-- Friends: see the profiles of other people and message them
+- Found: see the profiles of other people and message them
+- Connect: message and see other user's activity
 - Events: list of upcoming events with links to buy tickets
 - Settings: settings for proximity (wifi and bluetooth must be enabled for proximity to work)